DejaVu5792/cybersecurity-notes/networking/Web-Protocols.md

          - generate encryption/decryption keys
       5. Secure Communication
    ## Encryption
-   - hising the data by translating it into ciphertext
+   - hiding the data by translating it into ciphertext
    - **Types:**
       1. **Asymmetrical**
          - two keys; a public key for everyone and a private key for the server